 When Should You Form an LLC?

-Usually, an LLC is a better choice for a smaller company that has only a few workers and principals.
+Usually, an LLC is better for a smaller company with only a few workers and principals.

 What are the Key Differences to Consider When You Review a Professional Corporation vs. LLC?